lucybot/jammin/README.md

 ```

 ### Swagger
-Jammin will serve a (Swagger)[http://swagger.io] specification at the specified path
+Serve a [Swagger specification](http://swagger.io) for your API at the specified path.
+You can use this to document your API via [Swagger UI](https://github.com/swagger-api/swagger-ui) or [a LucyBot portal](https://lucybot.com)
 API.swagger('/swagger.json');

 ## Extended Usage